openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 eLicensing support
 ------------------

-To activate your entitlements and obtain your VMAX license files, visit the Service Center on `<https://support.emc.com>`_, as directed on your License Authorization Code (LAC) letter emailed to you.
+To activate your entitlements and obtain your PowerMax license files, visit the Service Center on `<https://support.emc.com>`_, as directed on your License Authorization Code (LAC) letter emailed to you.